bitsnbytes7c8/django-facemash/README.md

 ## django-facemash

-### A Facemash-like app as seen in the movie The Social Network.
+### A Facemash-like app as seen in the movie The Social Network, except with more features.

 **Please note that this doesn't include `tests`.**

 ## Description

+The site basically lets users register, login and create their own facemash game, which they can share and have people vote on.
+Games are public (whoever has the link), but ratings and ability to add players to the game are private (to whoever who created the game).

 1. **Programming language -** Python
 2. **Web framework -** Django